Import Workflows

 - Map to Role: Indicates that the user role being imported replaces the existing user role in the workflow definition.
 For example, if you are importing

-in the Destination column, then in the workflow definition,UserRole1
+UserRole1and during the import, you selectTestUserRolein the Destination column, then in the workflow definition,UserRole1is replaced withTestUserRolewhereverUserRole1is used.

 - For Workflow - Groups: